-You can find the answers to some frequently asked questions about citizens’ assemblies below.
+Here are answers to frequently asked questions about citizens’ assemblies.

 1. General citizens’ assembly questions